TaianC/OP3DT/README.txt

 See https://github.com/TaianC/OP3DT/ for additional information, or https://dreamerslegacy.xyz/.

-I started writing this in the 2 hours I had nothing to do before a online conference.
+I started writing this in the 2 hours I had nothing to do before an online conference.
 I have no plans to support this project, and I have no idea why anyone would use it.
 Feel free to mess around with it anyways.